01mf02/kontroli-rs/koweb/README.md

 Kontroli Web Interface
 ======================

+First install `wasm-pack`:

+    cargo install wasm-pack

-Use the `--release` flag for vastly more performance:
+Compile the WASM binaries (use the `--release` flag for vastly more performance):

-    wasm-pack build --target web
+    wasm-pack build --target web --release

 To serve: